tsmith4014/Django-OpenAI-ImageCreation-Chat-Application/README.md

 ## Contact

-If you have any questions or suggestions, feel free to open an issue on this repository.
+If you have any questions or suggestions, feel free to open an issue on this repository or reachout at chjthomps@gmail.com.

 ## Acknowledgements